Are you thinking of adding more vitamin C to your daily routine?

 Antioxidant properties – Your favorite skincare products may already include antioxidant ingredients like green tea or pomegranate.
 Likewise, vitamin C is a powerful antioxidant that can help diminish the effects of oxidative stress (stress caused by UV rays, smoke, and other environmental toxins).

 - While there are topical products containing vitamin C, there’s no substitute for adequate internal vitamin C to build healthy skin from the inside out.

-If your skin appears dull or dry, ingesting more vitamin C could potentially help.
+If your skin appears dull or dry, ingesting more vitamin C could potentially help and our selection of organic beauty supplements can be your one-stop solution.
 And if you already have perfect, youthful-looking skin, vitamin C’s antioxidant properties may help it stay that way longer.

 Vitamin C and Immunity

 While there’s currently no known cure for the common cold, there are many people who swear by vitamin C for colds and minor illnesses of all kinds.

 In fact, one study found that taking 200 mg of daily vitamin C could cut your chance of catching a cold in half.

 - Vitamin C’s antioxidant properties are also thought to help the body combat cellular damage caused by invading pathogens.

 - Because vitamin C plays a large role in tissue repair, it’s vital to the healthy functioning of immune system organs including the skin, lymph nodes, and white blood cells.